 Breast cancer can be cured, but life after treatment is often never quite the same.

-“Many cancers are curable and patients can put it behind them and live a normal life,” says Dr. Sara Adams, an experienced oncologist at Tidelands Health Cancer Care Network, an affiliate of MUSC Health and our region’s most comprehensive provider of cancer care.
+“Many cancers are curable and patients can put it behind them and live a normal life,” says Dr. Sara Adams, an experienced oncologist at Tidelands Health Cancer Care Network, a collaboration with MUSC Health and our region’s most comprehensive provider of cancer care.
 “Still, even after treatment, the impacts of a battle with the disease – both from a physical and emotional perspective – can linger.”

 Medical needs